6thfdwp/learning-thoughts/notes/Parse-api-server.md

 - PublicAPIRouter
 - Promise based router (ClassesRouter, UsersRouter ..)

-For Promise based routers, each subclass router defines each type of sub-path -handler mapping, PromiseRouter do the control (mounting, executing..).
+For Promise based routers, each subclass router defines each type of sub-path to handler mapping, PromiseRouter do the control (mounting, executing..).
 Basically each subclass creation call PromiseRouter.constructor with each overriding `mountRoutes` method, e.g
 ```js
 // ClassesRouter.mountRoutes
 this.route('GET', '/classes/:className', (req) => {